 Kasai crisis (Kasai-Central, Kasai, Kasai Oriental, Lomami, Sankuru, Lualaba, and Kwilu provinces)

-As of 12 May, approximately 1.3 million people are currently displaced due to activities of Kamuina Nsapu militia in the region since August 2016 - up from approximately 216,000 people reported in January.?
-As of 5 May, the number of IDPs in conflict-affected regions had increased by 23% - 8,000 new IDPs per day on average since mid-April.?
+As of 5 May, the number of IDPs in conflict-affected regions had increased by 23%, representing 8,000 new IDPs per day on average, since mid-April.?
 Due to the volatile security situation, which has severely constrained humanitarian access, the number of displaced persons is estimated to be higher.
 These internal displacements are primarily caused by protection risks generated by the presence of Kamuina Nsapu militia, attacks by the militia, and clashes between Kamuina Nsapu militia and FARDC.?

-As of 24 March, over 170,000 IDPs in Kasai, Kasai-Central, and Kasai-Oriental who have been displaced since August 2016 are in need of urgent humanitarian assistance.?
+Between 25 and 30 May, at least five villages have emptied out along Kalemie-Nyunzu road due to an attack by alleged Batwa elements.
+The number of people displaced is unknown.?
 Clashes between Luba and Batwa communities since 29 April have forced 12,000 people to flee to Kalemie.
 25,000 IDPs hosted in conflict-affected areas were also displaced to Kalemie.?
-Since August 2016, violent clashes between Luba and Batwa communities in Tanganyika has become one of the leading causes of displacement in the country.?
+Since August 2016, violent clashes between Luba and Batwa communities in Tanganyika have become one of the leading causes of displacement in the country.?
 As of March, 543,000 IDPs have been recorded in Tanganyika, up from 370,000 as of December 2016.
 245,000 are in displacement sites, whereas 281,000 IDPs live with host families. ??

 Bas-Uele, Haut-Uele, Ituri and Tshopo